lellasone/Tentacle-/README.md

 # Tentacle-
-Firmware and Software to control a single-stage continuum lamp using fiducial markers.
+Firmware and Software to control a single-stage continuum lamp using aruco markers.